-The Children's Environmental Health Center (CEHC) is directed by Philip J. Landrigan, a renowned pediatrician and epidemiologist who has devoted his career to protecting children against environmental threats to health.
-To further the work pioneered by Dr. Landrigan, CEHC is comprised of an accomplished team of doctors, scientists, and researches, who specialize in environmental pediatrics.
+The Children's Environmental Center (CEHC) is directed by Robert O. Wright, MD, MPH, an internationally renowned pediatrician, epigeneticist, and environmental epidemiologist.
+To further the work directed by Dr. Wright, CEHC is CEHC is comprised of an accomplished team of doctors, scientists, and researches, who specialize in environmental pediatrics.
 Our staff conducts research in children's environmental health and cares for children at Mount Sinai Hospital.

 Robert O. Wright, MD, MPH

 Robert O. Wright, MD, MPH, is a pediatrician, epigeneticist, and environmental epidemiologist.
-His research focuses on environmental factors that influence children’s health and neurodevelopment ― specifically metal toxicity and its effects on the developing brain and reproductive health.
-As an interdisciplinary scientist, Dr. Wright combines fields such as medicine, genetics, epigenetics, and epidemiology to bridge communication gaps between these disciplines and conduct sophisticated research in children’s environmental health.
-Dr. Wright joined the faculty of Mount Sinai School of Medicine in August of this year; prior to joining Mount Sinai he was Associate Professor of Pediatrics at Harvard Medical School and an attending physician in the Emergency Department of Boston Children’s Hospital.
-At Mount Sinai, Dr. Wright directs the new Laboratory for Environmental Analytical Chemistry, an innovative facility that gives researchers the ability to analyze toxic chemicals and the molecular biomarkers they affect at a truly accelerated pace.
+His research focuses on environmental factors that influence children's health and neurodevelopment ― specifically metal toxicity and its effects on the developing brain and reproductive health.
+As an interdisciplinary scientist, Dr. Wright combines fields such as medicine, genetics, epigenetics, and epidemiology to bridge communication gaps between these disciplines and conduct sophisticated research in children's environmental health.
+Dr. Wright joined the faculty of the Icahn School of Medicine at Mount Sinai in August 2012; prior to joining Mount Sinai he was Associate Professor of Pediatrics at Harvard Medical School and an attending physician in the Emergency Department of Boston Children's Hospital.
+At Mount Sinai, Dr. Wright will direct the new Laboratory for Molecular Environmental Chemistry, an innovative facility that gives researchers the ability to analyze toxic chemicals and the molecular biomarkers they affect at a truly accelerated pace.

 Shanna H. Swan, PhD